srobo/docs/robots_101/programme_structure.md

 code as well as an early opportunity to explore strategies for competing against other teams.

-Shortly before the event you'll [submit][code-submitter] so the matches can be simulated.
+Shortly before the event you'll [submit][code-submitter] your robot code so the matches can be simulated.
 The matches are then livestreamed on our [YouTube Channel][youtube].
-After the livestream you'll get a copy of your robot's logs afterwards so you can continue to improve it.
+Afterwards you'll get a copy of your simulated robot's logs so you can continue to improve your code.

 ## Competition